gioui/gio/README.md

 ## Webassembly/WebGL

-To run a Gio program in a compatible browser, the `gio` tool can output a directory ready to serve.
+To run a Gio program in a compatible browser, the `gogio` tool can output a directory ready to serve.
 With the `goxec` tool you don't even need a web server:

-	$ go run gioui.org/cmd/gio -target js gioui.org/apps/gophers
+	$ go run gioui.org/cmd/gogio -target js gioui.org/apps/gophers
 	$ go get github.com/shurcooL/goexec
 	$ goexec 'http.ListenAndServe(":8080", http.FileServer(http.Dir("gophers")))'